CrypticSignal/better-ffmpeg-progress/README.md

     - Estimated output filesize in bytes. [float]
       - _Note: This is not accurate.
 Please take the value with a grain of salt._

     The values will be `None` if unknown.
-The function will receive the aforementioned metrics as arguments, about two times per second.
+The function will receive the current values of these metrics as arguments, every 0.1s.

-- `ffmpeg_output_file` - A string path to define where you want the output of FFmpeg to be saved.
+- `output_file` - A string path to define where you want the output of FFmpeg to be saved.
 By default, this is saved in a folder named "ffmpeg_output", with the filename `[<input_filename>].txt`.

 - `success_handler` - A function to run if the FFmpeg process completes successfully.